fdocr/kemal-ride/README.md

 # kemal-ride

-Shard that helps structure [Kemal](https://github.com/kemalcr/kemal) projects and reduce boilerplate work required before/during/after the project's development lifespan.
+Shard that helps structure [Kemal](https://github.com/kemalcr/kemal) projects and reduce boilerplate work required before/during/after development.

-For the moment there's a lot of nuance and too many defaults enabled, but it's part of the process I guess.
-To like this you'll have to _embrace [Sinatra's](https://github.com/sinatra/sinatra) essence/simplicity_.
-There's no need for that to limit the potential of an app built this way, right?
+For the moment there's a lot of nuance and too many defaults enabled, but it's part of the process.
+To enjoy this you'll have to _embrace [Sinatra's](https://github.com/sinatra/sinatra) essence/simplicity_.

 > Regrets, I've had a few
 >